janosh/pymatgen-2-paper/paper/main.typ

 These packages demonstrate #pmg's extensibility and its role in the materials informatics ecosystem @butler_machine_2018.

-#SK[For instance, the utility of #pmg as a foundational tool in computational materials science workflows is well-illustrated by its usage in the modelling of crystal defects...
+=== Case Study: Defect Modeling Tools

-  + Defect simulations require many steps, using a wide range of core tools (structure manipulations, symmetry analyses, efficient I/O w/electronic structure codes, lightweight metadata & serialization for reproducibility, interface with Materials Project...)
+#SK[
-  + *But*, with specific requirements for their special case (e.g. efficient & appropriate supercell generation, point symmetries of defect sites in symmetry-breaking supercells, efficient algorithms for large structure analyses, calculation parameter consistency checks, targeted distortions, site multiplicities & degeneracies, smart algorithms for sub-phase diagrams...).
+  The utility of #pmg as a foundational tool in computational materials science workflows is well-illustrated by its usage in the modeling of crystal defects.
+Defect simulations require many steps, utilizing a wide range of core tools including structure manipulations, symmetry analyses, efficient I/O with electronic structure codes, lightweight metadata and serialization for reproducibility, and interfaces with the Materials Project.
+However, defect modeling also has specific requirements for specialized cases, such as efficient and appropriate supercell generation, point symmetries of defect sites in symmetry-breaking supercells, efficient algorithms for large structure analyses, calculation parameter consistency checks, targeted distortions, site multiplicities and degeneracies, and smart algorithms for sub-phase diagrams.

-  + Defect modelling is a rapidly growing field, due to advances in computational power and methods making these calculations tractable, along with the importance of these species to diverse materials applications.
-These community tools, facilitated by the foundational toolkit of #pmg, have accelerated and expanded computational defect investigations, and have reducing the barrier to entry for new researchers in this field.
+  Defect modeling is a rapidly growing field, driven by advances in computational power and methods that make these calculations tractable, along with the critical importance of defect species to diverse materials applications.
+Community tools facilitated by the foundational functionality in #pmg, have accelerated and expanded computational defect investigations while reducing the barrier to entry for new researchers in this field.
   + (If we want a figure here, could make a diagram showing the workflow: Pull materials from MP -> Oxi-state Guess w/PMG -> Vacancy generation w/`doped` (via PMG etc) -> Electrostatic analysis with PMG (Ewald tools) -> VASP DFT I/O w/PMG -> Energetic & Structural (w/`doped` & PMG) analysis; from 10.1088/2515-7655/ade916, as example).
 ]

 == Similar and Related Software